What is an overdose about?

 Each time, I thought I could handle larger amounts and not suffer any consequences.
 The possibility of overdosing didn’t enter my mind at all.

-Using and abusing substances is similiar to gambling.
+Using and abusing substances is similar to gambling.
 They can both be addictive behaviors, and with each, either you’ve got to know your limit and play within it, or else avoid them entirely.

 I now know my limit and play within it for alcohol, and I now avoid the other substances that I’m going to be covering as I take you on this tour through my history of non-fatal overdoses.

 Overdosing on Anti-Depressants When I Was 14